 Launch your career with a Bachelor of Commerce and the Haskayne School of Business.
 Build a solid foundation of business knowledge, and learn the practical skills that will prepare you to work in the real world.

-The BComm degree is a four-year program you can enter in either first year as a direct entry student, or in your third year as a transfer student.
+The BComm degree is a four-year program you can enter in either first year as a direct entry student, or in your second year as a transfer student.
 As a direct entry student, you will spend your first two years covering the fundamentals of business.
 You will then choose one of 18 concentrations in your third year:

 |Business Process Management||Operations Management|

 |Entrepreneurship and Innovation||Petroleum Land Management|